Program Areas

 HOSA Future Health Professionals

 The US Department of Education and the Health Science Education Division of ACTE endorses HOSA Future Health Professionals.
 HOSA Future Health Professionals, a career and technical student organization, is for students who are or have been enrolled in a Health Science Education program or are interested in a healthcare career.
 The mission of HOSA is to empower Future Health Professionals to become leaders in the global health community through education, collaboration, and experience.
-More than 80 competitive events include health science, health professions, emergency preparedness, leadership, teamwork, and recognition events.
+As an international organization, HOSA-Future Health Professionals has over 300,000 members globally.
+More than 90 competitive events include health science, health professions, emergency preparedness, leadership, teamwork, and recognition events.

 HOSA Future Health Professionals includes: